 Patents are a primary mechanism to protect intellectual property, and often become important assets for commercialization.
 An issued patent confers a limited monopoly to the patent owner to exclude other parties from practicing the claimed intellectual property.
 A timeline of the patent application process is depicted below – the process typically takes several years, and there’s no guarantee that an issued patent will result.
-At the starting point, if OTT’s review of a new invention disclosure shows potential for patent protection, a provisional patent application will generally be filed.
-The provisional application serves as a one-year placeholder, during which time the inventor and OTT work together on the potential claims and supporting data that is necessary for the next phase of the patent application process.
+At the starting point, if UM Ventures' review of a new invention disclosure shows potential for patent protection, a provisional patent application will generally be filed.
+The provisional application serves as a one-year placeholder, during which time the inventor and UM Ventures work together on the potential claims and supporting data that is necessary for the next phase of the patent application process.
 Provisional applications must be converted within one year from the date of filing.
-As patents are country-specific, OTT works with the inventors and, if available, industry partners, to identify countries in which to file (i.e., those countries deemed important for manufacturing and/or sales of products based on the invention).
-The efforts involved in IP protection require a major investment of resources on the part of the University, and OTT must periodically reassess the overall IP investment strategy, given limited resources.
+As patents are country-specific, UM Ventures works with the inventors and, if available, industry partners, to identify countries in which to file (i.e., those countries deemed important for manufacturing and/or sales of products based on the invention).
+The efforts involved in IP protection require a major investment of resources on the part of the University, and UM Ventures must periodically reassess the overall IP investment strategy, given limited resources.

 Tangible Research Property (TRP) refers to research products that may not be patentable but nonetheless have value as research tools (i.e., that are difficult and/or expensive to create).
 TRP includes biological materials, such as cell lines and transgenic animals and plasmids.
-OTT may be able to license these materials to commercial entities for use in research or to sell as research tools, with revenues to be shared with the UMB creators.
+UM Ventures may be able to license these materials to commercial entities for use in research or to sell as research tools, with revenues to be shared with the University creators.
 Such licenses are typically non-exclusive, so the same TRP can be licensed to more than one company.

 Application Preparation and Prosecution Timeline

-For licensed UMB technologies, revenues are shared between the inventors, the inventors' departments, and the Office of Research and Development.
-This is all managed in accordance with UMB’s Policy on Intellectual Property.
+For licensed University technologies, revenues are shared between the inventors, the inventors' departments, and the appropriate division governing research at the University.
+This is all managed in accordance with the Policy on Intellectual Property.